Structured Cabling Survey FAQ’s

 • Work area outlets: used to provide access to the cabling system at the workstation

-Data cabling used in structured cabling
+Data cabling is used in structured cabling

 The most common type of structured cabling is twisted pair cabling, which is used for telephone and data networking applications.
 Twisted pair cabling consists of two insulated copper wires that are twisted together to reduce interference from nearby electrical cables and other sources of radio frequency (RF) noise.